impressivemachines/ThermalPrinter/TM-T88IV/epson_usb_info.md

 printer driver.
 For this printer the codes are 0x04b8 and 0x0202.
 After that run the command with `lsusb -vvv -d 04b8:0202` to get all the nice
 USB details.

+From this you can see that there are two endpoints, one for IN with address 0x82 and one for OUT with address 0x01.

 ### USB details obtained:

 * Bus 001 Device 007: ID 04b8:0202 Seiko Epson Corp.
 Receipt Printer M129C/TM-T70